delta-incubator/delta-sharing-rs/README.md

  All `TOML`, `JSON`, `YAML`, `INI`, `RON`, and `JSON5` files located in the configuration directory will be loaded as configuration files[^1].
 The path to the configuration directory can be set using the `KOTOSIRO_CONF_DIR` environment variable.
 You can also configure Kotosiro Sharing using the corresponding environment variables, which is helpful when setting up a Kubernetes cluster.[^2].
+Please be sure that the environment variables `AWS_SHARED_CREDENTIALS_FILE` and `GOOGLE_APPLICATION_CREDENTIALS` are set properly if necessary.
 Below is a list of the configuration variables:

 | Name                 | Environment Variable        | Required | Description                                                                      |